tapis-project/uh-hpc-in-the-cloud/block1/part1-intro-to-docker.md

 slides: https://docs.google.com/presentation/d/1XQCNFcAu80QRliOa8DdwgcBNQdiKcV7tiRMcw_fEJKo/pub?start=false&loop=false&delayms=3000&slide=id.p

+*TODO: Do we still want these slides? or put all relevant info in md?*

 ### Pulling Images
 Authentication is the process of proving to a third-party (in our case, an API) you are who you say you are.
 At the DMV, this amounts to producing your driver's license.
 There are multiple ways of authenticating to APIs.
 We'll look at two of them.